Pet sitting: Insurance

 Most professional pet sitters are insured through pet sitter insurance providers.
 Most pet sitting insurance providers are country-specific.
 The United Kingdom, the United States, Australia, and Canada each have firms insuring pet sitters.

 As of 2016, the major American and Canadian pet sitting liability insurance providers include limits from $2,000,000 to $4,000,000 for liability claims.
 They also include an uncommon endorsement that provides coverage for care, custody, and control of the client pets from $10,000 to $200,000 per occurrence.
 Coverage is included for fire damage, lost keys, and other negligence claims.
 The major UK pet sitting insurance providers claim coverage limits between £2,000,000 and £10,000,000.
 The limits for liability claims generally range from £2,000,000 to £5,000,000.

+According to the PSI 2022 State of the Industry Survey, 78% of the association's U.S. member pet caretakers obtain their insurance through Business Insurers of the Carolinas (BIC).

+Pet Sitters Associates (8%), PETCARE Insurance (6%) and Mourer-Foster (3%), among others, were also used by the U.S.-based pet-sitting and dog-walking companies owned by PSI's members as insurance providers.

+In the same poll, 28% of respondents said they used PROFUR, 1% said they used Canadian Pet Pro, and 59% of Canadian pet sitters said they used BINKS (PSI's Preferred Canadian Provider) for insurance.

 Most pet sitter insurance plans provide coverage for pet transport.
 The majority of pet sitting industry insurers also provide care, custody, and control liability coverage for all animals, excluding the loss from income from an animal that may be used for other business ventures such as farming.

 Some resources recommend that pet sitters be bonded, though many professional organizations in recent years have held bonding to be unnecessary.

 Pet sitters are generally not protected from injury to themselves by regular pet sitting liability coverage. pet sitter liability insurance usually covers injury to other people and pets.